Printer Friendly

 Doomsday Scenario

-The USPS (1) (Uninterruptible Switching Power Supply) A power supply for a computer that contains its own battery and uninterruptible power supply (UPS) circuitry.
-See power supply and UPS. handles 208 billion pieces of mail per year and some 680 million pieces of mail per day More and more of it is handled by automation.
+The USPS handles 208 billion pieces of mail per year and some 680 million pieces of mail per day More and more of it is handled by automation.
 How much "inspection" of individual pieces of mail is it reasonable for them to do?
-Unless, as letter writers to The New York New York, state, United States
+Unless, as letter writers to The New York Times suggest, they lighten up their load by stopping the delivery of "junk mail."

 Unwarranted alarm

-has just released a survey finding 92 percent of respondent catalogers, direct mail marketers, and non-profits indicated that they are not altering their mailing plans because of the anthrax scares.
+The DMA has just released a survey finding 92 percent of respondent catalogers, direct mail marketers, and non-profits indicated that they are not altering their mailing plans because of the anthrax scares.
 Most viewed the scares as very localized and not deserving of the press attention that may be causing "unwarranted alarm" in the public.

 "While there are obvious concerns and challenges, the sky is not falling," DMA president H. Robert Wientzen says.